ultraviolet-1986/umbrella/README.md

     numbers (if any are already applied) and will select a new one from between `1` and `1,000,000`.

+- **`GenerateRandomNetworkFile()`** /
+  **`umbrella::GenerateRandomNetworkFile()`**
+  - This function will write a comma-separated file named `umbrella_random_network.csv` within the current working directory.
+If this file exists, it will be removed and re-written.
+  - It is possible to convert these data to a matrix for outputting a graphical network.

 ## Dependencies

 At present, these are the following packages which are required in order to use